 Medullary thyroid carcinoma originates from the C cells (parafollicular cells) of the thyroid and secretes calcitonin.
-Secretory diarrhea and flushing, related to calcitonin secretion, can be clinical features of advanced medullary thyroid carcinoma.
-On gross examination, most tumors are firm, grayish, and gritty.
+Secretory diarrhea and flushing, related to secretion of neuroendocrine peptides, are clinical features of advanced medullary thyroid carcinoma in 30% of cases.
+On gross examination, most tumors are often found in the upper two-thirds of the thyroid gland and are firm, grayish, and gritty.

-Hereditary medullary thyroid carcinoma typically presents as a bilateral, multifocal process.
-Histologically, hereditary medullary carcinoma of the thyroid does not differ from the sporadic form.
-However, the hereditary form is frequently multifocal, and it is common to find areas of C-cell hyperplasia in areas distant from the primary carcinoma.
+Hereditary medullary thyroid carcinoma, which accounts for 25% of all cases, typically presents as a bilateral, multifocal process.
+Histologically, hereditary medullary carcinoma of the thyroid does not differ from the sporadic form, which usually presents as a solitary thyroid mass.
+However, the hereditary form is frequently associated with a background of C-cell hyperplasia.
 Another characteristic feature of hereditary medullary carcinoma is the presence of amyloid deposits.

 Other tumor types

 Lymphomas of the thyroid account for less than 5% of primary thyroid carcinomas.
 Other tumor types, such as teratomas, squamous cell carcinomas, and sarcomas, may also rarely cause primary thyroid cancers.